tailscale/tailscale/api.md

   // tailnetLockKey (string) is the node's tailnet lock key.
 Every node
   // generates a tailnet lock key (so the value will be present) even if
   // tailnet lock is not enabled.
-  // Learn more about tailnet lock at: https://tailscale.com/kb/1226/.
+  // Learn more about tailnet lock at https://tailscale.com/kb/1226/.
   "tailnetLockKey": "",
-},
+}
 ```

-### Subnet Routes
+### Subnet routes

-Nodes (or devices) within a tailnet can be set up as subnet routers.
+Devices within a tailnet can be set up as subnet routers.
 A subnet router acts as a gateway, relaying traffic from your Tailscale network onto your physical subnet.
-Setting up subnet routers exposes routes to other nodes in the tailnet.
+Setting up subnet routers exposes routes to other devices in the tailnet.
 Learn more about [subnet routers](https://tailscale.com/kb/1019).

 A device can act as a subnet router if its subnet routes are both advertised and enabled.